The Hermeneutics of Data and Historical Writing (Fall 2011 version)

 Our theoretical and prescriptive remarks thus far will benefit from a concrete example: in this case, one that explores the history of the user.
 The notion of the user has become ubiquitous.
 We live in an era of usernames, user experiences, and user-centered design; we tacitly sign end-user license agreements when we install software; we read user guides to figure out how to get our software to do what we want.
 But our omnipresent conception of ourselves as users obscures the history of the term.

-Permalink for this paragraph 0 Most importantly, Owens received several substantive comments from scholars and researchers.
+¶ 28 Leave a comment on paragraph 28 0 Most importantly, Owens received several substantive comments from scholars and researchers.
 These ranged from encouraging the exploration of technical guides, learning from scholarship on the notion of the reader in the context of the history of the book, and suggestions for different prepositions that could further elucidate semantic relationships about “users.”
 This discussion resulted from Owens having foregrounded his initial forays into data online where it was easy to give different views of his data.
 Sharing preliminary representations of data, providing some preliminary interpretations of them, and inviting others to consider how best to make sense of the data at hand, quickly sparked a substantive scholarly conversation.
 This is not to say we should expect everyone to help with our own research, but that because raw data that we now have so easily ranges so widely over typical disciplinary boundaries, a community approach is even more essential.
 And it benefits everyone involved, as the discussants are able to learn about data and methodologies that they can apply in their own work.

-Permalink for this paragraph 0 In addition to accelerating research, foregrounding methodology and (access to) data gives rise to a constellation of questions that are becoming increasingly relevant for historians.
+¶ 29 Leave a comment on paragraph 29 0 In addition to accelerating research, foregrounding methodology and (access to) data gives rise to a constellation of questions that are becoming increasingly relevant for historians.
 How far, for example, can expressions of data like Google’s N-gram viewer be used in historical work?
 Although a chart cannot be used as evidence, it certainly can be used to identify curious phenomena that are unlikely to be artifacts of the data or viewer alone.
 How does one cite data without black-boxy mathematical reductions?
 We do not refer to how one ought to format the reference in print, but how one can bring the data itself into the realm of scholarly discourse.
 How does one show, for example, that references to “sinful” in the nineteenth century appear predominately in sermon and other exegetical literature in the early part of the century, but become overshadowed by more secular references later in the century?
 Typically, this would be illustrated with pithy, anecdotal examples taken to be representative of the phenomenon.
 But does this adequately represent the research methodology?
 Does it allow anyone to investigate for themselves?
 Or learn from the methodology?

-Permalink for this paragraph 2 Far better would be to explain the steps used to collect and reformat the data, and, ideally, to make the data available for download.
+¶ 30 Leave a comment on paragraph 30 2 Far better would be to explain the steps used to collect and reformat the data, and, ideally, to make the data available for download.
 The plain text file that has been organized to make the above linguistic shift in “sinful” easy to detect would be considerably useful for other researchers, who in turn will certainly make other observations and draw new conclusions.
 Exposed data allows us to approach interesting questions from multiple and interdisciplinary points of view in the way that citations to textual sources do not.
 Again, this is not to argue for a whole-cloth replacement of close readings and textual analysis in historical research, but rather using data as a complement to it.
 As it becomes easier and easier for historians to explore and play with this kind of data it becomes essential for us to reflect on how we should incorporate this as part of our research and writing practices.
 Is there a better way than to simply provide the raw data (as gotten from its sources) and an explanation of how to witness the same phenomenon?
 Is this the twenty-first century footnote?

 There has been no aversion to using data for historical research.
 But historians are beginning to use data on new scales, and combine different kinds of data that ranges widely over typical disciplinary boundaries.
 The ease and increasing presence of data, in terms of both digitized and increasingly born digital research materials, means that—irrelevant of historical field—the historian faces new methodological challenges.
 Approaching these materials in a context sensitive way requires substantial amounts of time and energy devoted to how exactly we can interpret data, and how it should be incorporated into our writing.
 We have argued that historians deliberately and explicitly share examples of how they are finding and manipulating data in their research with greater methodological transparency in order to promote the spirit of humanistic inquiry and interpretation.

-Permalink for this paragraph 4 We have also argued that working with and writing about data does not mean that historians need to take on the kinds of epistemological burdens that underpin many of the tools that statisticians or quantitative historians have developed.
+¶ 32 Leave a comment on paragraph 32 4 We have also argued that working with and writing about data does not mean that historians need to take on the kinds of epistemological burdens that underpin many of the tools that statisticians or quantitative historians have developed.
 Much useful work with data in history requires little more than simple frequency counts, descriptive statistics, and reformatting to become essential to the historian looking for anomalies, trends, or unusual coincidences.
 To argue against the necessity of mathematical complexity is also to suggest that it is a mistake to treat data as self-evident or that data constitutes historical argument or proof.
 Historians must treat data as text, which needs to be approached from multiple points of view, and as openly as possible.
 Working with data can be playful and exploratory, and useful techniques should be shared as readily as research discoveries.
 While typical history scholarship has largely kept methodology and data manipulation in the background, new approaches to writing can complement more traditional methods and venues to avoid some of their well documented limitations, especially as it enables sharing data in a variety of forms.

 - Michel, Jean-Baptiste, Yuan Kui Shen, Aviva Presser Aiden, Adrian Veres, Matthew K. Gray, The Google Books Team, Joseph P. Pickett, et al. “Quantitative Analysis of Culture Using Millions of Digitized Books.”
 Science 331, no. 6014 (January 14, 2011): 176 -182. ↩